 (b) Please provide the name and functions of the designated national body or point of contact.

-(c) Other than the cooperation against the removal of firearms marking envisaged in article 8, paragraph 2, has your country established or sought other forms of support and cooperation with the private sector (e.g. manufacturers, dealers, importers, exporters, brokers and commercial carriers of firearms, their parts and components and ammunition) to prevent and detect the illicit activities (art.
+(c) (Switzerland – place this question as 54 bis)Other than the cooperation against the removal of firearms marking envisaged in article 8, paragraph 2, has your country established or sought (Canada)support and cooperation (Canada) of manufacturers, dealers, importers, exporters, brokers and commercial carriers of firearms, their parts and components and ammunition to prevent and detect the illicit activities (art.
 13, para.
 3)?

 Yes No